mongodb/docs/source/reference/replica-configuration.rst

    .. warning::

-      :data:`members[n].host` cannot hold a value that
-      resolves to ``localhost`` or the local interface.

-TODO: unless all of the members in the set do.
-You can have all-or-none localhost.
+      :data:`members[n].host` cannot hold a value that resolves to ``localhost`` or the local interface unless *all* members of the set are on hosts that resolve to localhost.

 .. data:: members[n].arbiterOnly